xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/accessibility/digest.md

 ```

 ## Focus management

-SvelteKit focuses the `<body>` element after navigation and form submission to simulate traditional server-rendered behavior.
+SvelteKit focuses the `<body>` element after navigation and form submission, simulating traditional server-rendered behavior.
 If an element has the `autofocus` attribute, that element is focused instead.

 Customize focus management with the `afterNavigate` hook:
 ```js
 import { afterNavigate } from '$app/navigation';